 It’s no secret that artificial grass has a steep up-front cost.
 We’re not going to lie: It’s the cost that deters people from investing in a maintenance-free lawn.
-Here’s the thing, the initial cost isn’t the full story.
+Here’s the thing – when looking for turf for sale, the initial cost isn’t the full story.

 With this guide, you’ll learn a bit more about what it costs to install artificial grass and it’ll put you on the right track for making your own budget.